PostHog/posthog.com/contents/partners/guidelines.md

 We frequently have users asking for support in managing their instance, for customization or for features we don't provide.

-Being listed in the PostHog Marketplace is a way of you having these users discover your PostHog-based product or service on the internet.
+Being listed in the PostHog partner directory is a way of you having these users discover your PostHog-based product or service on the internet.

 This section of our website is new - our current goal is to promote it more broadly once the first few listings are successful.